Responsive Web Page

 • figures have a two-pixel border in silver.
 That is, there will be a 2px silver border around both the image and the caption, even before repositioning the caption by using absolute positioning.

-• figure caption elements are 80% of the width of their container, centered
+• figure caption elements are the same width as the image,

 • figure caption elements have a background color that is 50% transparent yellow.
 You'll have to use the RGB for yellow, which is full red and green and zero blue.